pwegrzyn/pennylane-extra/README.rst

 Getting started
 ===============

-Once PennyLane Extra is installed, you can start using it's featrues.
+Once PennyLane Extra is installed, you can start using it's featrues right away.

 .. code-block:: python